JiFish/Storyteller/README.md

 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

 ### 3. Set the booktype
 Open `config.php` and set `BOOK_TYPE` to the correct value for the book you are playing.
 This controls which stats are available, the character sheet and ensures character generation matches the book's rules.

-#### wofm
-- Warlock on Firetop Mountain _(Designed for this book.)_
-- Janitor of Firetop Mountain _(The short default example adventure.)_
-- Forest of Doom
-- City of Thieves
-- Deathtrap Dungeon
-- Island of the Lizard King
-- Caverns of the Snow Witch
-- Talisman of Death
-- Masks of Mayhem

-#### dotd
-- Demons of the Deep _(Designed for this book.)_

-#### toc
-This booktype starts you with no inventory or provisions.
-This is a good choice for books not listed here at all.
-- Trail of Champions
-- Crypts of the Sorcerer
-- Battleblade Warrior

-#### coh
-This booktype includes instant kills on double attack dice.
-- Creature of Havoc _(Designed for this book.)_

-#### poe
-- Portal of Evil _(Designed for this book.)_

-#### bvp
-This booktype starts you with no inventory or provisions and your stats all start at max 1.
-Stats are determined during the adventure.
-- Blackvein Prophecy _(Designed for this book.)_

-#### rtfm
-- Return to Firetop Mountain _(Designed for this book.)_

-#### loz
-- Legend of Zagor _(Designed for this book.)_

-#### none
-No special generation rules.
-This is also the fall-back is the booktype is not recognised.
-- Stealer of Souls

-#### custom
-Intended for use with custom adventures.
-Much like _none_, but with a chance of generating a magic-using character like _loz_.
+You can look up the correct book type for the Fighting Fantasy book you are playing in `book_support.html` found in the *extras* directory.

+If in doubt set `BOOK_TYPE` to `none`.
+This will generate a minimal character that can be used for most stories.
+A special type `custom` is provided for anyone who wishes to create a their own adventure.

+The following books currently work very well: Battleblade Warrior; Black Vein Prophecy; Caverns of the Snow Witch; City of Thieves; Creature of Havoc; Crypt of the Sorcerer; Deathmoor; Deathtrap Dungeon; Demons of the Deep; Eye of the Dragon; The Forest of Doom; House of Hell; Island of the Lizard King; Legend of Zagor; Masks of Mayhem; Portal of Evil; Return to Firetop Mountain; Seas of Blood; Stealer of Souls; Talisman of Death; Temple of Terror; Trial of Champions; The Warlock of Firetop Mountain.

 ### 4. Get the code online
 - Upload the installation to your PHP enabled web-server.
 No database is needed.
 The uploaded directory must be writeable.